aialferov/jobs/README.md

 You have to close the window as there is no other way to detach.

+### Tests

+There are bunch of tests provided for testing the API.
+Please refer [Jose Acceptance Tests] for more details.

 ### Make Interface

 [Make] interface is provided for operational purposes and is based on the [Mk]